 This page is from APP, the official source of professional practice for policing.

 Forces are responsible for determining the structure and resourcing of their road policing capability so as to enable roads to be policed effectively, based on their strategic aims and targets.
-Incidents should be managed in accordance with Highways England and others (2019) CLEAR: Keeping Traffic Moving principles.
+Incidents should be managed in accordance with CLEAR Keeping traffic moving (National Highways, 2021) principles.
 Decisions should be made in accordance with the national decision model.

 Forces should identify locations, for example, bridges, tunnels and transport hubs with particular hazards and vulnerabilities within their force areas, and allocate specific threat levels to them.
 Where appropriate, these may require specific plans.